jmslocum/jsontools/README.md

 ## Command line tool
 The jsontools command line tools is a quick interface and demo program for how to use the library.
 The tool can be used to print a json file "pretty" or to verify that the message is valid.
+The pretty output is the defualt output.

 ```
 jsontools usage:
-    jsontools [options] file1 file2 ... fileN
+    jsontools [options] [files]
 options:
     -h  --help    Print this messsage
     -v  --version Print the version number